 Student with disabilities who require the services of interpreters, readers, note-takers, or need other reasonable accommodations should request these services from the Support Services Office since federal law prohibits the College from making preadmission inquiries about disabilities.
-This office is located in the Student Advising and Support Services office in the K. Ray Bailey Student Services Center.
+This office is located in the Support Services office in the K. Ray Bailey Student Services Center.
 In order to accommodate each student's needs and to provide the necessary support services, professional documentation of a disability or disabilities must be furnished to the Support Services Office.
 Information provided by students is voluntary and appropriate confidentiality is maintained.
-For detailed information, refer to www.abtech.edu/category/department/studentservices/disability-support-services.
+For detailed information, refer to www.abtech.edu/supportservices.

-Students who need assistance for academic services should call the Support Services Office at 828-398-7581 or e-mailsupportservices@abtech.edu.
+Students who need assistance for academic services should call the Support Services Office at 828-398-7581 or e-mail supportservices@abtech.edu.
 Services are designed and developed on an individual-needs basis, and students may elect to use any or all of the services appropriate to their needs at no charge.